Transforming Errors into User Guidance

 100% aligns with support team guidance.

-Testing the Solution and Feedbacks
+Testing the Solution

 • ‼️ We discovered blinking orange LED was distracting during long charging sessions.